Skip to main content

 Relabeling a field on the form is cosmetic only and does not impact the field name in Copper.
 The activity created from form responses will also display the field name and not the form label.
 This ensures your prospects and staff each see the right terminology.

-If you rename a field in Copper, we will not automatically update the field label on the form.
-However, we will update the display of the field mapping as well as the field name in the Choose fields modal.
+If you rename a field in Copper, the field will continue to sync even if you have relabeled it on the form.
+We will not automatically update the field label on the form.
+However, we will update the display of the field mapping.

 πŸ’‘ Tip